devhelpr/prompttoform/README.md

 ## Hire Me (Sweden-based Developers, Read This!)

 Hey!
-I'm currently working as a freelance full-stack developer in the Netherlands, and I'm relocating to **Sweden** within the next few months.
-I'm actively looking for a **permanent full-stack developer role** — React, TypeScript, Node.js, and anything AI-powered is my sweet spot.
+I'm currently working as a freelance full-stack developer in the Netherlands, and I'm relocating to **Sweden** within the next half year (november 2025 and onwards).
+I'm actively looking for a **permanent full-stack developer role** — React, TypeScript, Node.js, .Net C#, Python and anything AI-powered or infinite-canvas related is my sweet spot.

 If you're a Swedish company working on interesting tools, platforms, or creative developer experiences, **I'd love to chat**.
 PromptToForm.ai is one of my open projects to showcase my thinking, problem-solving, and product-building ability.